njappboy/deploy-eosio-contracts-v1.7.0/README.md

 }
 ```

 Use the same approach above to generate transaction payload for eosio.token and eosio.msig.
+Don't forget to use eosio.token and eosio.msig for authority instead.

 We have proposed to deplpy eosio.system, eosio.token and eosio.msig contracts on Kylin Testnet, please review and verify ASAP.